0xff6a/webrick-server/README.md

 Rules:
 ------
-- Create a web mvc framework (like rails, but much simpler)
+- Create a web MVC framework (like rails, but much simpler)
 - No gems allowed (apart from rspec to drive your tests)
 - Must be test driven